1 - Getting Started

 Like-minded people

-• IndieWeb - it is open-source project, complicated in configuration.
+• IndieWeb - open-source project, complicated in configuration;

-• Kubenav - manages docker containers from mobile.
-Promising but for highly skilled users.
+• Kubenav - a promising tool for managing Docker containers for highly skilled users;

-• FreedomBox - open source project on ARM
+• FreedomBox - an open-source project for manual installation on a server;

 Useful